-Reolink's Smart Event Detection features, including Virtual Fence, Zone Intrusion, and Zone Linger Alerts, are transforming security monitoring.
+Reolink's Smart Event Detection features, including Line Crossing, Zone Intrusion, and Zone Loitering Alerts, are transforming security monitoring.
 This guide will walk you through these features and provide step-by-step instructions to make the most of your Reolink surveillance system.

 - Introduction to Smart Event Detection Features